 Americans slip, trip and fall with startling frequency.
 Nationwide statistics reveal the following:

-- More than 9 million of us go to emergency rooms each year because of injuries suffered in a fall.
+- More than 9 million of us go to emergency rooms each year because of slip and fall accident injuries suffered in a fall.

 - Approximately 800,000 of us then must be admitted to the hospital to receive additional in-patient treatment.